kondrak/vkQuake2/README.md

 ===
 - Sascha Willems for his [Vulkan Samples](https://github.com/SaschaWillems/Vulkan) which provided excellent examples of some more complex Vulkan features
 - Axel Gneiting for [vkQuake](https://github.com/Novum/vkQuake) which was a great inspiration and a rich source of knowledge
-- the Khronos Group for their invaluable help and resources
+- LunarG team and the Khronos Group for their invaluable help and resources

 Known Issues
 ===